allegro/allegro.tech/_posts/2020-04-01-machine-learning-plus-agile-manifesto.md

 But at least the rest of the month is better.
 And then we are surprised that even in our small team information asymmetry starts destroying our decision-making process.
 When other teams are becoming involved situation gets even worse.
 Although <a href="/2019/09/team-tourism-at-allegro.html">team tourism</a> helps a little.
 We start seeking solution.
-And when we cannot find one what tech guys do?
+And when we cannot find one what do tech guys do?
 Transform problems.
 So we introduce microservices to get a lot of technical problems in exchange for human resources problems.
 And this works brilliantly.